cornishcoder1/Food_of_Japan_Quiz/README.md

 # Deployment

 Deployment was done at the start of the project to allow device testing throughout the development process.
+Document the deployment procedure in a section in the README file.

 My <a href="https://cornishcoder1.github.io/The-Green-Lorry/" aria-label="Link to open deployed site">project</a> was deployed via GitHub Pages as follows: